Decision of the Court of Appeal in Kraków, 3rd Labor and Social Insurance Division, dated 7th February 2024

 Presiding Judge: SSO Barbara Smolska (rep.)

-Judges: SSO Agnieszka Skrzypiec, SSO Tomasz Cegłowski
+Judges: SSO Agnieszka Skrzypiec,

-having examined on July 19, 2023, in S., at a hearing, the case brought by B.D. – representative of the group in class action proceedings, composed of: subgroup one: W.B. and M.B., B.D., R.P. and T.P. subgroup two: E.S. and J.S., U.J. and G.J., U.P. and K.P.; subgroup three: E.W. and B.W., K.K. and D.S., L.M., T.P., J.W. and T.W.; subgroup four: D.K., A.F., A.M., A.Ł. and R.Ł. against the Housing Cooperative (…) in S. decides:
+having examined at a hearing on the 19th 2023 in S., the case brought by B.D. – the representative of the group in group proceedings, composed of: subgroup one: W.B. and M.B., B.D., R.P. and T.P. subgroup two: E.S. and J.S., U.J. and G.J., U.P. and K.P.; subgroup three: E.W. and B.W., K.K. and D.S., L.M., T.P., J.W. and T.W.; subgroup four: D.K., A.F., A.M., A.Ł. and R.Ł. against the Housing Cooperative (…) in S. decides:

 V ACz 102/21

-The decision of the Court of Appeal in Gdańsk of October 10, 2022, ref. no.: V ACz 102/21, was corrected by the decision of the Court of Appeal in Gdańsk of November 17, 2022, in such a way that in point 1. b), the words: “J. S. (point 104)” with the words: “J. S. (point 104)”.
+The decision of the Court of Appeal in Gdańsk of the 10th October 2022, ref. no.: V ACz 102/21 was corrected by the decision of the Court of Appeal in Gdańsk of the 17th November 2022 in such a way that in point 1. b), the words: “J. S. (point 104)” have been replaced with the words: “J. S. (point 104)”.

 1. Due to the fact that the subgroup was intended only for the standardization of monetary claims, the creation of subgroups for the pursuit of other claims should be considered inadmissible.